-At the time of his passing, she wrote about her grieving process in a brutally honest and beautiful way, and I remember crying at her strength and resilience.
+At the time of his passing, she wrote a public Facebook post about her grieving process in a brutally honest and beautiful way, and I remember crying at her strength and resilience.
 That post has over 70,000 likes and connected with women across the world.
 She talks about the strength we can show in our vulnerability.

 Sharing aspects of your life can help you to build your business.
 Whether it’s blogging about your business successes and lessons from the bits that didn’t go so well, or telling your story.
 Every time you connect, you can help to grow your business.
 What stories are you willing to share to help you build your brand?
 How can you share stories and keep what’s important to you private?

 Being honest and visible can grow your business and brand.
 This strategy has worked for Tom’s Shoes or one of the biggest UK bloggers, Honest Mum.
 When we feel like we “know” the person or the brand then we connect with them, and are prepared to pay more or do more… I pay far more for Tom’s shoes than I would for a regular pair of espadrilles, and I’m happy to pay that little extra became I feel that it’s changing lives and making a difference.